jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab10_Finite State Machines .md

         endcase
     end

-    // Output logic (since this is a Mealy machine, output could depend on current state and input, but here it's simply the state) assign out = state;
+    // Output logic (since this is a Mealy machine, output could depend on the current state and input, but here it's simply the state) assign out = state;
 endmodule
 ```